Volunteers of Ireland

-The Volunteers of Ireland, also known as the 2nd American Regiment and the 105th Regiment of Foot, was a British Provincial military unit, raised for Loyalist service, during the American Revolutionary War, which was later added to the British regular army.
-The Volunteers of Ireland should not be confused with the contemporaneous Irish Volunteers an autonomous militia that supported the Irish Patriot Party, in the 1770s and 1780s.
+The Volunteers of Ireland, also known as the 2nd American Regiment and later the 105th Regiment of Foot, was a British provincial regiment raised for Loyalist service during the American Revolutionary War.
+It was placed on the American establishment in 1779 as the 2nd American Regiment and on the British establishment in 1782 as the 105th Regiment of Foot.
+The Volunteers of Ireland should not be confused with the contemporaneous Irish Volunteers, an autonomous militia that supported the Irish Patriot Party in the 1770s and 1780s.

 History

 Formation

 The regiment was raised in Philadelphia, Province of Pennsylvania, as the Volunteers of Ireland in 1777 and went to New York City with the British Army in April 1778.
 The regiment was placed on the American establishment as the 2nd American Regiment (Volunteers of Ireland) on 2 May 1779, by Francis Rawdon-Hastings, an Anglo-Irish lord who had joined the British Army and rose through the officer ranks and had been given permission to form a British Provincial regiment from men born in Ireland (then under British rule), serving in other Loyalist units, in the American Thirteen Colonies.